lbl-srg/EnergyPlusToFMU/docs/userGuide/source/usage.rst

    no communication occurs between the FMU and the master program.
 Thus, inputs from the co-simulation master program to EnergyPlus remain constant during these times.

+5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is available otherwise the simulation will fail with an error. [#f4]_

+6. A tool that imports the FMU must have the version of EnergyPlus which has been used to export the FMU on the system path.
+   Otherwise, the simulation will fail to start with an error.

 .. rubric:: Footnotes